 In 2006 they were awarded a merit medal in the International Sculpture competition of the Beijing Olympics and were part of a subsequent touring exhibition in China.
 Lately they have pursued an interest in intermediate work and have been awarded research grants from British Council/Arts Council and UCA Research Institute to incorporate performance, poetry, sound/music and wearable sculpture into their collaborations with such groups as Collectress and Rambert Contemporary Dance.

 Evelyn trained as a Printed Textiles designer at Winchester College of Art and The Royal College of Art and has since worked as a designer of textiles and ceramics for companies such as Habitat, Esprit, Marks and Spencer, French Connection and George Davies.

 She has worked in Germany, Italy and Zimbabwe in her capacity as a designer and has been awarded The South East Arts Travel Bursary to Mexico..

-She has taught at Norwich College of Art, The Royal College of Art and the University of Creative Arts where she is currently Senior Lecturer on the B.A.
-Fashion Textiles: Print course.
+She has taught at Norwich College of Art, The Royal College of Art, University of East London, ESMOD Berlin, Bauhaus University Weimar and the University for Creative Arts where she is currently Senior Lecturer on the B.A.
+Printed Textiles course.